giantpinkrobots/bootqt/README.md

 # Special Thanks

 Thanks to [@zocker-160](https://github.com/zocker-160) for giving me support on making Bootqt Flatpak compatible, going as far as writing the Flatpak yml file for me.
+A friend for their help on German localization.